Esri/storymap-series/README.md

 Customization can achieved through the `style` tag already present for you in `index.html` (search for `/* CUSTOM CSS RULES */`).

 ## Developer guide
-This developer guide is intended for developers that wants to modify the behavior or add new functionalities to the Map Series application.
+This developer guide is intended for developers who want to modify the behavior of or add new functionalities to the Map Series application.
 It requires knowledge of HTML, Javascript and CSS languages.
-If you only need to customize look and feel, you should be able to do so using the [customize section above](#customize-the-look-and-feel).
+If you only need to customize the look and feel, you should be able to do so using the [customize section above](#customize-the-look-and-feel).

 ### Application life cycle
 Map Series fires events that allow customization with lose integration.
 This mean that you don't need to understand the application internals to implement simple extension.